Den2016/yii2-rest-app/docs/guide/start-installation.md

    ```
    127.0.0.1   frontend.test
-   127.0.0.1   backend.test
+   127.0.0.1   api.test
    ```

 To login into the application, you need to first sign up, with any of your email address, username and password.
 Then, you can login into the application with same email address and password at any time.

-> Note: if you want to run advanced template on a single domain so `/` is frontend and `/admin` is backend, refer
+> Note: if you want to run advanced template on a single domain so `/` is frontend and `/admin` is api, refer
 > to [Using advanced project template at shared hosting](topic-shared-hosting.md).

 ## Installing using Vagrant